Sebastien-Le/EnTraineR/README.md

 data(chocolates)

 # Build AovSum (example similar to chocolates::Granular ~ Product*Panelist)
-res <- AovSum(Granular ~ Product*Panelist, data = chocolates)
+res <- AovSum(Granular ~ Product*Panelist, data = sensochoc)

-intro <- "Six chocolates were evaluated by a sensory panel on a granular attribute." intro <- gsub("\n", " ", intro)
+intro <- "Six chocolates have been evaluated by a sensory panel, during two days, according to a sensory attribute: granular.
+  The panel has been trained according to this attribute and panellists should be reproducible when rating this attribute." intro <- gsub("\n", " ", intro) intro <- stringr::str_squish(intro)

 p <- trainer_AovSum(
   aovsum_obj   = res,